jedevc/afnom-missing-semester/statement_of_intent.md

 ### Who is running this?

-Volunteers from [AFNOM](https://afnom.net) and [CSS](https://cssbham.com/) are running MS.  This includes managing / supporting students on the discord as well as planning and executing the lectures.
+Volunteers from [AFNOM](https://afnom.net), [CSS](https://cssbham.com/), and CS community are running MS.  This includes managing / supporting students on the discord as well as planning and executing the lectures.
 Though we are being encouraged and supported by the SoCS, this is an extracuricular activity.

 ### Statement of Diversity and Inclusivity